This site requires a more recent version of Adobe Flash Player to function properly.

 Below are key drivers of Bristol-Myers Squibb's value that present opportunities for upside or downside to the current Trefis price estimate for the company's stock:

-Better than expected success in immuno-oncology
+Less than expected success in immuno-oncology

 Bristol-Myers Squibb is a biopharmaceutical company that discovers, develops and sells pharmaceutical products globally.